Acxiom/metalus/readme.md

 #### Exceptions
 Throwing an exception that is not a *PipelineStepException* will result in the application stopping and possibly being restarted.
 This should only be done when the error is no longer recoverable.

+### Steps
+A step is a single reusable code function that can be executed in a pipeline.
+There are two parts to a step, the actual function and the *PipelineStep* metadata.
+The function should define the parameters that are required to execute properly and the metadata is is used by the pipeline to define how those parameters are populated.

+##### PipelineContext
+The *PipelineContext* is a shared object that contains the current state of the pipeline execution.
+This includes all global values as well as the result from previous step executions for all pipelines that have been executed.

+Note that if a step function has *pipelineContext: PipelineContext* in the signature it is not required to map the parameter as the system will automatically inject the current context.

+#### PipelineStep Metadata Values Special Syntax
+PipelineSteps can use special syntax to indicate that a system value should be used instead of a static provided value.

+* **!** - When the value begins with this character, the system will search the PipelineContext.globals for the named parameter and pass that value to the step function.
+* **@** - When the value begins with this character, the system will search the PipelineContext.parameters for the named parameter and pass the primaryReturn value to the step function.
+* **$** - When the value begins with this character, the system will search the PipelineContext.parameters for the named parameter and pass that value to the step function.

+In addition to searching the parameters for the current pipeline, the user has the option of specifying a pipelineId in the syntax for *@* and *$* to specify any previous pipeline value. *Example: @p1.StepOne*

+Values may also be embedded.
+The user has the option to reference properties embedded in top level objects.
+Given an object (obj) that contains a sub-object (subObj) which contains a name, the user could access the name field using this
+syntax:

+	$obj.subObj.name

+Here is the object descried as JSON:

+	{
+		"subObj": {
+			"name": "Spark"
+		}
+	}

 ## Building
 The project is built using [Apache Maven](http://maven.apache.org/).